pourmalek/CovidVisualizedCountry/README.md

 ### Order of graphs

-Location level: National, followed by 3 select provinces (two most affected, and BC)
+* Location level: National, followed by 3 select provinces (two most affected, and BC)

+  * To further examine if province-level increases are predicted

 Uptake date: Most recent uptake, followed by less recent uptakes